What to Make with Chicken Thighs

 How to Grill Chicken Thighs

 For starters, we are going to give you some tips on how to grill chicken thighs.
-This cut of meat is particularly suited for the grill because of its extra skin and fat.
+This cut of chicken is particularly suited for the grill because of its extra skin and fat.
 These additions help keep the chicken thighs together when faced with high heats and keep the meat inside tender and juicy.

 Before you start grilling, make sure your grill is clean and ready for use.
 Once this simple step is complete, it's time to get cooking!